CHA-01 Charges and Removals

 4 Discharge of Charge

-There is a Discharge of Charge form for this purpose.
+There is an e-form Remove Interest - Charge DIscharge for this purpose.
 A discharge of charge may be:

 - total as to annuity and land